semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of August 10, 2020
 **(New) Configurable pipeline queues**
 We added the option to override the default queue and create custom queues for pipelines.
-Pipelines can be configured to run sequentially or in parallel based on various conditions.
+Pipelines can be configured to run sequentially or in parallel, based on various conditions.

 For example, you can now configure a pipeline to run in parallel on the same branch or create a single queue across the whole organization for all pipelines that deploy to production.

-To learn how to use this feature check [pipeline queues](https://docs.semaphoreci.com/essentials/pipeline-queues/) documentation page.
+To learn how to use this feature, check the [pipeline queues](https://docs.semaphoreci.com/essentials/pipeline-queues/) documentation page.

 **(Improved) Ubuntu 18.04 image update**

 **(New)** Added Firefox version 78.1.0esr.
-Added possibility to change firefox version with the `sem-version` tool: `sem-version firefox [52|68|78]`
+Added ability to change firefox version with the `sem-version` tool: `sem-version firefox [52|68|78]`

 **(Updated)** Language versions: